-Personal representatives do not pay tax on the first £12,300 of gains made in:

-- the year in which the deceased died - either of the next 2 years
+Personal representatives do not pay tax on the first £6,000 of gains made in the year in which the deceased died.
+They are also entitled to deduct the annual exempt amount for the following 2 tax years against any gains made in those years.
+This means 1 annual exempt amount against gains in each of those years.
 Personal representatives must pay tax on all the gains made in subsequent years in the administration period.